DanielYoon82/ActiveDirectory/README.md

 </p>
 <br />

-- <b>Deleting and Disabling User Accounts</b> <br/>
+- <b>Disabling and Deleting User Accounts</b> <br/>
-HR has notified me that one employee will no longer will be with the company and another will be taking a temporary leave.
-I am tasked with deleting and disabling their accounts.
-First, I will delete Robert's account to take effect immediately.
-I right-click on the user and choose delete.  <br />
+HR reports that one employee has left the company, while another is taking a temporary leave of absence.  <br />

+To manage account access appropriately, I:

+- Deleted the account of the terminated employee
+- Disabled the account of the employee on leave
+-

 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser7.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>